Mary Mateline is in on Monday and rushes back on Tuesday.

 The adjective is the only thing.

-Yeah, it's it's really been a nightmare.
+Yeah, it's really been a nightmare.

-And while the the term has been a joke to some, a joke in the social media, people think it's funny to use the term.
+And while the term has been a joke to some, a joke in the social media, people think it's funny to use the term, it's not funny to the 650 people who are now wondering if they're going to have a job in another couple of months.

-They've been uh temporarily laid off, and we're worried that that could become permanent if we can't get the facts out about this.
+They've been temporarily laid off, and we're worried that that could become permanent if we can't get the facts out about this.

-It's what has happened is truly a travesty.
+What has happened is truly a travesty.

-Because when you think about it, what you want to do with an animal, uh it comes down to fundamental respect for the animal.
+Because when you think about it, what you want to do with an animal, it comes down to fundamental respect for the animal.

 You want to make sure that you use every piece of meat that's wholesome and fit for consumption.